sergunchik/ementas/rs-en.md

 ##### MAT2815 - Riemann Surfaces I

 ###### Syllabus
 Definition of Riemann surface.
 Holomorphic maps and their properties.
 Isothermal parameters.
 Construction of Riemann surfaces.
 Riemann surface of an algebraic equation.
 Conformal structures.
 Branched coverings.
 Hurwitz formula.
 Riemann relation.
 Analytic continuation.
 Uniformization theorem, proof and examples: the unit disc as the universal covering of the sphere minus three points.
-Riemann surfaces as quotient of its universal covering surface, Koebe-Poincaré theorem.
+Riemann surfaces as quotient of its universal covering surface, Koebe--Poincaré theorem.
 Conformal structures on the tori.
 Weierstrass P function and other elliptic functions.
 Conformal structures on the annuli.
 Great Picard theorem.

 ###### Basic Bibliography:
  1. Ahlfors, L. Conformal Invariants.
 McGraw-Hill 1973.